 - These 20 hours must be through SHSS or Jakara Movement events.

 - Below you can see the checklist of event each member must complete this Fall semester

 Membership in a state-wide recognized honors and service society

 Local activities that provide students with resources and skills of leadership and service.

 Students who maintain active membership for both semesters will be recognized annually.

-Students who maintain active membership for 6 out of 8 semesters with the Sikh Honor & Service Society will be recognized at a special graduation ceremony.
+Students who maintain an active membership with the Sikh Honor & Service Society will be recognized at an induction ceremony each year and a special graduation ceremony their senior year